- Search The Registry

 - Youth Programs

 - My Account

 *John Lewis was born on this date in 1940.
-He is an African American Lawyer, congressman and activist.
+He was a Black lawyer, congressman and activist.

 Black Americans In Congress 1870-1989.

 Bruce A. Ragsdale & Joel D. Treese

 U.S. Government Printing Office